QuiltMC/quilt-mappings/CONVENTIONS.md

 Write sentences for class, method and field javadocs, starting with an uppercase and ending with a period.
 Start method docs with verbs, like `Gets` or `Called`.
 Use HTML tags such as `<p>` if the docs have several paragraphs, as line wraps are converted to spaces in the generated documentation.
 Feel free to start a new line whenever you feel the current line is too long.

-Parameter and `@return` documentation should use quick descriptions without initial capitalization or punctuation, such as `{@code true} if the block placement was successful, {@code false} otherwise`. `{@return}` used in the first sentence can duplicate enclosed text to the return description.
+Parameter and `@return` documentation should use quick descriptions without initial capitalization or punctuation, such as `{@code true} if the block placement was successful, or {@code false} otherwise`. `{@return}` used in the first sentence can duplicate enclosed text to the return description.

 Use `{@index}` to allow enclosed text to be indexed by the Javadoc search.